Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Join Zoom/Join Zoom with analytics/readme.md

 #### From Top down, we will use the following flow tools
   * When an HTTP Request is received
     * This is the Trigger to your flow
-    * This is where our Room Device will make an HTTP Post with a full pauload of information
+    * This is where our Room Device will make an HTTP Post with a full payload of information
-    * Once this tool is built out and the flow is save, it will create a URL which you'll need to copy and use later in this tool.
+    * Once this tool is built out and the flow is saved, it will create a URL which you'll need to copy and use later in the Macro Script.
       * This URL is what your Room Device will post too.
       ![When an HTTP Request is received](https://github.com/Bobby-McGonigle/Macro-Samples/blob/master/Join%20Zoom/Join%20Zoom%20with%20analytics/images/03_HTTP%20Request%20Received.png)
   * Next in the flow is the Control Condition
     * This control condition can be used for all sorts or processes, but we're going to uuse it to set up some base authentication
-    * Were goint to evaluate if our auth object matches the correct authentication in the flow.
+    * Were goint to evaluate if our auth object is equal to the correct authentication in the flow.
       * If it passes, them we'll execute an update to our table
       * If it failes, we'll send an Email to ourselves
       ![Control Condition](https://github.com/Bobby-McGonigle/Macro-Samples/blob/master/Join%20Zoom/Join%20Zoom%20with%20analytics/images/04_Check%20Credentials.png)
         * #### The control Passes
           * We first send back a 200 repsonse to let the Room Device know everthing is A-Ok!
             ![Pass Authentication](https://github.com/Bobby-McGonigle/Macro-Samples/blob/master/Join%20Zoom/Join%20Zoom%20with%20analytics/images/05_HTTP%20Response.png)
-          * Then We will insert a row into our Table with all the information we gathered from the payload
+          * Then we will insert a row into our Table with all the information we gathered from the payload
             ![Add a Row tp a Table](https://github.com/Bobby-McGonigle/Macro-Samples/blob/master/Join%20Zoom/Join%20Zoom%20with%20analytics/images/06_Add%20Row%20to%20Table.png)
         * #### The control Failes
            * We First send back a 401 response, to let the endpoint know we failed the Authentication Check